ThomasCluzel/mt-correlation-tests/README.md

 1. Compile the project either with the tool you are used to or by running `cmake --build .`
 1. Finally you can run the binary

+If you are familiar with CMake, it is advised to do an _out-of-source build_.

 ### How to run the unit tests